 Today, the museum houses over 30,000 artworks in a 60,00 sq. meter exhibition space that is divided into three departments: The Richelieu, Sully wings, and the Denon.

 Each department has over 70 rooms displaying objects of art, paintings, and there are huge rooms housing sculptures.
-Actually, it is practically impossible to see all the collections in a day or even a week.
+It is practically impossible to see all the collections in a day or even a week.

 Louvre Museum hours and admission tickets

 It’s impossible to see all the collections in one visit.
-The museum is open every day except on Tuesdays and the following public holidays: Workers days (May 1), Christmas, and New Year’s Day (Jan 1).
-You can visit the Louvre Museum Paris on Monday, Thursday, Saturday, and Sunday from 9 am to 9 pm, and on Wednesday and Friday from 9 am-9:45 pm.
+The museum is open every day except on Tuesdays and the following public holidays: Worker’s Day (May 1), Christmas, and New Year’s Day (Jan 1).
+You can visit the Louvre Museum in Paris on Monday, Thursday, Saturday, and Sunday from 9 am to 9 pm, and on Wednesday and Friday from 9 am-9:45 pm.
 The Louvre Museum admission fee is 15 euros.
 However, it’s free for those under 18 years of age.

 What to see in the Louvre?

 To get the best out of the time you spend at the museum, our suggestion is to focus on a brief checklist of some important artworks, which include: